 Recommended literature: students are beforehand encouraged to refresh their knowledge of: (unique) solutions of systems of linear equations, matrix inversion, and matrix rank.

 Exam: Written exam and optional bonus exercises (the results of which are added to your exam score, up to 10%).

-Natural Language Processing (optional Course) (KEN2570)
+Natural Language Processing (KEN2570)

-Examiner: Dr. Jerry Spanakis
+Examiners: Dr. Jerry Spanakis and Dr. Aki Härmä